asyrafzf95/Footprinting-and-Reconnaissance/README.md

 Active Footprinting: Involves gathering information with direct interaction.
 In active footprinting, the target may recognize the ongoing information gathering process, as we overtly interact with the target network.

+Ethical hackers or pen testers use numerous tools and techniques to collect information about the target.
+Recommended labs that i used in learning various footprinting techniques include:

+1. Perform footprinting through search engines
+ - Gather information using advanced Google hacking techniques

+2. Perform footprinting through Internet Research Services
+ - Find the company's domains, sub-domains, and Hosts using Netcraft and DNSdumpster

+3. Perform footprinting through social networking sites
+ - Gather personal information from various social networking sites using Sherlock

+4. Perform Whois footprinting
+ - Perform Whois lookup using DomainTools

+5. Perform DNS footprinting
+ - Gather DNS information using nslookup command line utility and online tool

+6. Perform network footprinting
+ - Perform network tracerouting in Windows and Linux Machines

+7. Perform footprinting using various footprinting tools
+ - Footprinting a target using Recon-ng

 # Lab 1: Perform Footprinting Through Search Engines
 Task 1: Gather Information using Advanced Google Hacking Techniques